-This is not to say that all Protestants and all Jews must nor will accept unequivocally the Catholic doctrinal position on abortion, birth control, euthanasia, and related issues.
-But this is an appeal to be far more honest with each other about right-to-life questions than we have been thus far.
-There is, in fact, a more extensive pluralism of positions within each of our communities than our official spokesmen are generally prepared to acknowledge.
-It is not entirely fair nor accurate to suggest to our Catholic friends and neighbors that the organized Jewish community favors legalized abortion on demand, any more than it is accurate to state that the overwhelming majority of the Catholic people are 100% against abortion and against birth control.
-In point of fact, there is a sizable segment of the Jewish people in our Orthodox and traditional Jewish communities whose views toward abortion, birth control, euthanasia and related issues are practically identical with those of the Catholic church; and historically, indeed, precede the Catholic position by centuries.
-Opportunities ought to be provided in Jewish national life for that position, which is based on firm Biblical and rabbinic theology, to get a fair and representative hearing in the organized national Jewish structures.
-Opportunities should also become possible for coalitions to be formed between those in the Catholic, Protestant and Jewish communities who share common moral theological commitments of traditional orientation to affirm them in the national arena and to get as fair a hearing as do the other prevailing liberal options.
+This is not to say that all Protestants and all Jews must accept unequivocally the Catholic doctrinal position on abortion, birth control, euthanasia, and related issues.
+But this is an appeal to be far more honest with each other about right-tolife questions than we have been thus far.
+There is in fact a more extensive pluralism of positions within each of our communities than our official spokespersons are generally prepared to acknowledge.
+It is not entirely fair nor accurate to suggest to our Catholic friends and neighbors that the organized Jewish community favors legalized abortion on demand, any more than it is accurate to state that the overwhelming majority of the Catholic people are 100% against abortion and birth control.
+In point of fact, there is a sizeable segment of the Jewish people in our Orthodox and traditional Jewish communities whose views toward abortion, birth control, euthanasia, and related issues are practically identical with those of the Catholic church; and historically, indeed, they precede the Catholic position by centuries.
+Opportunities ought to be provided in Jewish national life for that position, which is based on firm biblical and rabbinic theology, to get a fair and representative hearing in the organized national Jewish structures.
+Opportunities should also become possible for coalitions to be formed between those in the Catholic, Protestant, and Jewish communities who share common moral theological commitments to affirm them in the national arena and to get as fair a hearing as do the other prevailing options.
 A reasoned, serious national dialogue, not a polemic from behind barricades, can only help raise public sensitivity and consciousness about the sanctity of human life, a result in whose benefits all of us have a stake.

 Similarly, with regard to aid to parochial schools.
-In an article appearing in the Journal of Church and State (Spring 1973) by the Baptist scholar, Dr. James E. Wood, Sr., entitled "The Impermissibility of Public Funds and Parochial Schools," a review is given of the Supreme Court decisions of 25 June 1973 (Committee for Public Education v.
+In an article appearing in the Journal of Church and State (Spring, 1973) by the Baptist scholar, Dr. James E. Wood, Sr., entitled, "The Impermissibility of Public Funds and Parochial Schools," a review is given of the recent Supreme Court decisions (June 25, 1973, Committee for Public Education v.
 Nyquist, Levitt v.
 Committee for Public Education, Sloan v.
 Lemon) which have struck down five programs of public assistance to church schools as unconstitutional.
-Dr. Wood asserts that the significance of these decisions is that they constitute but one of two instances when the Supreme Court of the United States has rendered decisions on the question of public funds to parochial schools, and they mark the virtual elimination of all presently existing parochial school and plans for public funds at least some Catholic leaders and educators still hold out the view of some future plan(s) of public and to parochial schools.
+Dr. Woods asserts that "the significance of these decisions is that they constitute but one of two instances when the Supreme Court of the United States has rendered decisions on the question of public funds to parochial schools, and they mark the virtual elimination of all presently existing parochial school aid plans for public funds."
+The article adds that "at least some Catholic leaders and educators still hold out the view of some future plan(s) of public aid to parochial schools.
 Such persons are quick to point out that the Court has not outlawed all forms of public assistance to parochial schools.
-They take comfort in what they euphemistically call "constitutional" forms of government and to parochial schools, such as real estate tax exemption, bus transportation, health services, textbooks, and school lunch programs
+They take comfort in what they euphemistically call 'constitutional' forms of government aid to parochial schools, such as real estate tax exemption, bus transportation, health services, textbooks, and school lunch programs."
+He also notes that proposals are afoot for advocacy of federal- and state-supported education vouchers, and for auxiliary services.